ricardoasmarques/ceph-dev-docker/README.md

 > If you do not have `docker-compose` installed on your system, follow these [instructions](https://docs.docker.com/compose/install/).

+### Prerequisites

+#### Grafana

+To be able to start the Grafana container using `docker-compose` you will first need to create a data folder on your host system, where the configuration of Grafana will be stored.
+This includes data source configurations as well as imported dashboards.

+	mkdir -p ~/tmp/grafana
+	chmod o+rw ~/tmp ~/tmp/grafana

+The path can be changed in the `docker-compose.yml` file under the `grafana` section.

+### Running services

 Running the following command will start all containers, one for each service.

     docker-compose up

 Note that this will *not* start `ceph-dev-docker`.

+You can also start a single service by providing the name of the services as they are configured in the `docker-compose.yml` file.

+	docker-compose up grafana

 Stopping these containers is as easy as running them: